-The tuna resources in the Indian Ocean are the third largest in the world and make a significant contribution to food security throughout the region.
-The value of Indian Ocean tuna resources is estimated to be between US$2-3 billion annually.
+The tuna resources in the Indian Ocean are the second largest in the world and make a significant contribution to food security throughout the region.
+The value of Indian Ocean tuna resources is estimated to be around US$2.3 billion annually.
 Sustainable use of the tuna and tuna-like resources of the Indian Ocean is one of the key economic growth prospects for developing coastal States in the region as well as being a crucial source of animal protein.

 Australia engages in the IOTC as a responsible regional partner to: meet our international obligations to conserve and manage highly migratory fish stocks; ensure continued access and future development opportunities for the Australian fishing industry; and prevent any significant adverse impacts on the marine environment from fishing.

-Australian fisheries targeting tuna and billfish in the Agreement Area are primarily the pelagic longline fisheries – Western and Eastern Tuna and Billfish Fisheries; and the purse seine fisheries – Eastern and Western Skipjack Fisheries and the Southern Bluefin Tuna Fishery.
+Australian fisheries targeting tuna and billfish in the IOTC Area of Competence are primarily the pelagic longline fisheries – Western and Eastern Tuna and Billfish Fisheries; and the purse seine fisheries – Eastern and Western Skipjack Fisheries and the Southern Bluefin Tuna Fishery.
 For further information regarding these fisheries visit the AFMA website.

-Australia is a major coastal state within the Agreement Area, and is demonstrating sound stewardship through having in place a stringent management regime that aims to ensure the sustainability of its industry’s operations.
-Australia has been active with other members in investigating ways to improve the IOTC’s performance, including addressing recommendations of the 2009 performance review panel on ways to strengthen the IOTC’s effectiveness, including working to ensure that measures adopted by the IOTC recognise the rights of coastal States in a manner consistent with international law and ensuring long-term conservation and sustainable use of living marine resources.
+Australia is a major coastal state within the IOTC Area of Competence, and is demonstrating sound stewardship through having in place a stringent management regime that aims to ensure the sustainability of its industry’s operations.
+Australia has been active with other members in investigating ways to improve the IOTC’s performance, including addressing recommendations of the 2009 performance review panel on ways to strengthen the IOTC’s effectiveness.
+This includes working to ensure that measures adopted by the IOTC recognise the rights of coastal States in a manner consistent with international law and ensuring long-term conservation and sustainable use of living marine resources.

 Membership of IOTC is open to Indian Ocean coastal countries and to countries or regional economic integration organisations which are members of the United Nations or one of its specialised agencies and are fishing for tuna in the Indian Ocean.

-Current IOTC members are Australia, Belize, China, Comoros, Eritrea, European Union, France, Guinea, India, Indonesia, Islamic Republic of Iran, Japan, Kenya, Republic of Korea, Madagascar, Malaysia, Maldives, Mauritius, Mozambique, Sultanate of Oman, Pakistan, Philippines, Seychelles, Sierra Leone, Somalia, Sri Lanka, Sudan, Tanzania, Thailand, United Kingdom, Vanuatu and Yemen.
+Current IOTC members are Australia, Bangladesh, China, Comoros, Eritrea, European Union, France, India, Indonesia, Islamic Republic of Iran, Japan, Kenya, Republic of Korea, Madagascar, Malaysia, Maldives, Mauritius, Mozambique, Sultanate of Oman, Pakistan, Philippines, Seychelles, Sierra Leone, Somalia, Sri Lanka, Republic of South Africa, Sudan, United Republic of Tanzania, Thailand, United Kingdom and Yemen.

-There are currently three Cooperating non-Contracting Parties to the IOTC – Djibouti, Senegal and South Africa who are not yet members of the IOTC.
-Taiwan, a major distant water fishing entity, is not a member of the United Nations and is ineligible for membership but cooperatively participates at the IOTC.
+There are currently two Cooperating non-Contracting Parties to the IOTC, Liberia and Senegal, who are not yet members of the IOTC.
+Taiwan, a major distant water fishing entity, is not a member of the United Nations and is ineligible for membership, but cooperatively participates at the IOTC.